dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 This is a design document for *static extension members* for Dart.
 This document describes the feature's syntax and semantics.

 See [Problem Description](https://github.com/dart-lang/language/issues/40) and [Feature Request](https://github.com/dart-lang/language/issues/41) for background.
-See [prefix import request](https://github.com/dart-lang/language/issues/671) for the background for the v1.5 specification update.
+See [Prefix import request](https://github.com/dart-lang/language/issues/671) for the background for the v1.5 specification update.

 The design of this feature is kept deliberately simple, while still attempting to make extension methods act similarly to instance methods in most cases.